MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Enter-PSHostProcess.md

 5     Runspace8     3e517382-a97a-49ba-9c3c-fd21f6664288     Broken          None
 ```

-The runspace objects returned by Get-Runspace also have a NoteProperty called ScriptStackTrace of
+### Example part 2: Debug a specific runspace

-the running command stack, if available.
-Next, debug runspace ID 4, that is running another user's
+Next, debug runspace ID 4, that is running another user's long-running script.
+From the list
-long-running script.
-From the list returned from Get-Runspace, note that the runspace state is
+returned from `Get-Runspace`, note that the runspace **State** is Opened, and **Availability** is
-Opened, and Availability is Busy, meaning that the runspace is still running the long-running
+Busy, meaning that the runspace is still running the long-running script.
+The runspace objects
-script.
+returned by `Get-Runspace` also have a **NoteProperty** called **ScriptStackTrace** of the running
+command stack, if available.

 ```
 [Process:1520]: PS C:\>  (Get-Runspace -Id 4).ScriptStackTrace